timbloeme/Jokes/Readme.md

 Database
 --------
 A database with the following tables and entries
-- the jokes
+- jokes
-	- id
-	- the tittle
-	- user id
-- genre's
-	- id
+- categories
-	- the name of the genre
 - users
-	- id
-	- username
-	- password
-- many to one
-	- joke id
-	- genre id
+- jokes-categories

 further information
 -------------------